Dida Clifton

 Dida Clifton:

-We pay attention to the small things that become big problems if you ignore them.
+Those small things become big problems if ignored.

 Henry Harrison:

-And you’ve eliminated the “Susie is out” problem.
+And you’ve eliminated the “Susie is out today” problem.

 Dida Clifton: